piglet-lang/piglet/README.md

 We have not yet determined the right license to release Piglet under, so while the source is freely available, Piglet is not currently Free Software or Open Source software.

+If your company or organization is interested in funding Piglet development, get in touch!

 If you have interest in using Piglet for a commercial project please reach out to [Gaiwan](https://gaiwan.co).